2303 -- Business Communication -- 3 credit hours

 Considers the nature of different types of securities and

-the structure of a portfolio are examined in theory and practice.
+bases for the structure of a portfolio are examined in theory and

 Provides a comprehensive introduction to employment and labor